centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 #### Bug fixes

-- Fixed a bug that blocked exporting multiple pollers' configuration at he same time with a shared severity
+- Fixed a bug that blocked exporting multiple pollers' configuration at the same time with a shared severity
-- [Authentication] Fixed authentication with complete url for token endpoint
+- [Authentication] Fixed authentication with complete URL for token endpoint
-- Fixed bug whre it's impossible to filter on hosts and/or services in 22.10.
+- Fixed bug where it's impossible to filter on hosts and/or services in Centreon 22.10.
 - Fixed an ACL bug allowing users to modify users even when they had read-only permissions
 - Acknowledgement/downtimes failed without returning an error when the character case for the resource was wrong
 - Fixed a bug linked to forbidden characters in Engine object names that could strip the '0', '3' and '9' digits from host names
 - Allow users to configure Broker's global maximum retention
 - Fixed an issue that caused months to be missing from the calendar selection
-- Bugfix of pagination on event log page
+- Fixed bug with pagination on event log page
-- Recurrent downtime editing issues with disabled objects
+- Fixed recurrent downtime editing issues with disabled objects
-- [Resource-Status] Monitoring engine command displayed in detail regarding ACL configured
+- [Resource-Status] Fixed an issue causing ACL action "Display executed command by monitoring engine" to not be applied on the Resource Status page
-- Fix view contact notfications window
+- Fixed "view contact notifications" window
 - [API] Fixed API access when user doesn't have access to UI
-- Fixed issue pagination not displayed in all legacy pages
+- Fixed an issue where the pagination was not displayed in all legacy pages

 #### Security fixes